 Board Membership: Members of the Jerusalem University College Consortium of Associated Schools have the privilege of electing representatives to the Jerusalem University College board of directors.
 The board includes one three-year termed position for a representative from a consortium seminary or graduate school, and two three-year termed positions for representatives from a consortium college or university.
 The Academic Affairs Committee of the Jerusalem University College board of directors is composed of the persons who occupy these three positions, together with a permanent board member who is a faculty member of a consortium school acting as chair, and the president of Jerusalem University College as an ex officio member.
 This committee is responsible for overseeing the academic integrity of JUC and ensuring that all JUC programs of study meet the needs of students enrolled in consortium schools.
 It is expected that persons filling these positions will actively represent and promote JUC study programs at their home institutions.

 Faculty Incentive Programs: Your faculty can benefit from two enrollment-based incentive programs:

-For every fifteen (15) paying students from your school who are currently enrolled in a JUC Short-Term program, or who have attended a JUC Short-Term program in the last three years, one of your faculty may join a JUC Short-Term program of their choice at no charge, including an international airfare stipend.
+For every fifteen (15) paying students who enroll in a JUC Short-Term program in a rolling three year period, one of your faculty may join a JUC Short-Term program of their choice at no charge, including an international airfare stipend.

 Member schools of the Jerusalem University College Consortium of Associated Schools must be accredited by the appropriate accrediting agencies in their home countries.

 Schools in the United States and Canada must be accredited either by one of the regional accrediting bodies or professionally (Association of Theological Schools in the United States and Canada, ATS, Association for Biblical Higher Education, ABHE or Transnational Association of Christian Colleges and Schools, TRACS).
 Non-North American schools must be accredited according to the nationally accepted accreditation standards of their country or region, such as the Asia Theological Association, ATA.

 The theological beliefs, statements of faith, or creeds of all member schools should be compatible with the statement of faith of the National Association of Evangelicals.